mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 # Optimizing Parsing - Using `Uint8Array` Instead of a String.

-Finally if we start using `Uint8Array` instead of string for parsing we get the yet another small improvement.
+Finally if we start using `Uint8Array` instead of a string for parsing we get yet another small improvement.

 ![After reworking allocation](/images/2018-02-03/parse-sort-6-total.png)